European Astronomy Journalism Prize

 - Highly commended: Jonathan Amos, BBC

-The first edition of the European Astronomy Journalism Prize — a competition to capture and promote inspirational coverage of European astronomy — was launched on 29 March 2012 at the UK National Astronomy Meeting 2012.
+The 2012 European Astronomy Journalism Prize — a competition to capture and promote inspirational coverage of European astronomy — was launched on 29 March 2012 at the UK National Astronomy Meeting 2012.
 The first prize was a trip to ESO's Very Large Telescope (VLT) in Chile.
 The competition was open to journalists who published their work in United Kingdom.

 - First prize: Katia Moskvitch, BBC